-Firstly, through an EU-wide comparative study, it will seek to understand and analyse the extent to which alternatives to imprisonment are applied in the Member States, with a particular focus on persons in situations of vulnerability.
+Firstly, through an EU-wide comparative study, it sought to understand and analyse the extent to which alternatives to imprisonment are applied in the Member States, with a particular focus on persons in situations of vulnerability.

-1) A comparative study, encompassing all EU Member States, on the use and implementation of non-custodial sanctions, in law and in practice, with a particular focus on persons in situations of vulnerability and on the impact of the covid-19 pandemic on those sentences;
+1) A comparative study on the use and implementation of non-custodial sanctions in the EU Member States, in law and in practice, with a particular focus on persons in situations of vulnerability and on the impact of the covid-19 pandemic on those sentences;

 2) Training activities for judges, prosecutors, lawyers and probation officers;

-3) The design and monitoring of two pilot projects, one in Portugal and one in Hungary, with a view to its dissemination to other Member States;
+3) The design and monitoring of a pilot project with a view to its dissemination to other Member States;

 4) Drafting of proposals for reform or for adoption of best practices.

-The findings of the project will be presented at a Europe-wide conference.
+The findings of the project were presented at a Europe-wide conference.